 Teens exhibit a variety of behaviors that put them at greater risk for auto accidents.
 The risk factors for inexperienced drivers include:

 - Lack of skill in handling the vehicle

-- Inability to detect hazards in the course of driving
+- Inability to detect hazards

 - Distractions caused by passengers, usually other teenage friends